reddr/LibScout/README.md

         <li>
             Library Profiling (-o profile)<br>
             Generate library profiles from original library SDKs (.jar and .aar files supported).
 Besides the library file, this mode requires a library.xml that contains some meta-data about the library (e.g. name, version, etc.).
-A library.xml template can be found in the assets directory:<br>
+A library.xml template can be found in the assets directory.
+Use the -v switch to generate trace profiles, i.e. profiles with class and method signatures, where methods are limited to public methods (Trace profiles are required as input for the library api analysis):<br>
             <pre>java -jar LibScout.jar -o profile -a lib/android-X.jar -x ${lib-dir/library.xml} ${lib-dir/lib.[jar|aar]} </pre>
         </li>
         <li>